Transfer fees used to mean something.

 How Jim White survived, we’ll never know.

-To help you get through the stress of this current deadline day with its surreal fees and mind-numbing rumour mill, allow us to pump you full of nostalgic goodness by running through the most notable transfers of that first window 16 years ago…
+Allow us to pump you full of nostalgic goodness by running through the most notable transfers of that first window 16 years ago…

 Nicolas Anelka – PSG to Man City for £13million